REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning: Reflection-Aware Online Reinforcement Learning

-\paragraph{Equivalence to a partial reward.} Given the substantial similarity between the pre- and post-revision responses (highlighted in blue), we can decompose the reward into two components.
-Formally, let $a_i$ and $a_i^r$ represent the advantages of the original response $s_i$ and revised response $s_i^r$, respectively.
-The first component is the average reward across all tokens in both responses, formulated as $(a_i^r + a_i) / 2$.
-The second component is a partial reward.
-Specifically, the overthinking tokens (red) receive a reward of $-(a_i^r - a_i) / 2$, while the revised tokens (blue) receive $(a_i^r - a_i) / 2$.
+\paragraph{Equivalence to a partial advantage.} We find that our method is equivalent to a partial penalty only for the overthinking portion.
+Given the substantial similarity between the pre- and post-revision responses, we can decompose the advantage into two components.
+Let $a_i$ and $a_i^r$ represent the advantages of the original response $s_i$ and revised response $s_i^r$, respectively.
+The first component is the average advantage for all tokens in both responses, formulated as $(a_i^r + a_i) / 2$.
+The second component is a partial advantage for the different parts.
+The overthinking tokens (red) receive a penalty of $-(a_i^r - a_i) / 2$, while the revised tokens (blue) receive $(a_i^r - a_i) / 2$.
 When revision is successful, the length reward ensures $a_i^r > a_i$, effectively penalizing overthinking.

-However, if both the original and revised responses are incorrect, it suggests a need for more extensive reasoning, making a preference for shorter outputs detrimental.
-Furthermore, if revision transforms a correct answer into an incorrect one, the opposite effect occurs, potentially encouraging overthinking.
-To mitigate these issues, we discard the revised responses in such cases and retain the original ones.
-Finally, following \citet{DAPOOpenSource_YZZ+25}, when all generated trajectories yield incorrect answers, we skip these instances to avoid unintended optimization.
+However, if revision transforms a correct answer into an incorrect one, the opposite effect occurs, potentially encouraging overthinking.
+Furthermore, if both the original and revised responses are incorrect, it suggests a need for more extensive reasoning, making a preference for shorter outputs detrimental.
+Therefore, we discard the revised responses in such cases and retain the original ones.